 I like to think that galettes are like lazy, messy, casual pies.
 You only sorta have to roll them out.
 You only sorta have to make them look pretty.
 But really, the messier the better.
 It’s about the easy.

 I can’t really think of a meal of the day where easy is most welcomed than on a cold, hazy January morning.

 Let’s have pie for breakfast.
 But let’s leave the fruit for the summer.
 It’s January.
 So, pie…with runny eggs, lots of cheese and salty bacon.

 Nope.
 It totally should be a picture of a pizza…topped with layers of ricotta, melted mozzarella, cubes of roasted butternut squash and broccoli rabe.
 That was the plan.

 This pizza was supposed to convince me that broccoli rabe isn’t this gross, bitter leaf situation…well that failed.
 I tried.
-I did.
-I blanched it, I sauteed it with garlic, seasoned it…even paired it with something like the butternut squash to offset its disgustingness.
+It was blanched, sautéed with garlic, seasoned it…even paired it with something like the butternut squash to offset its disgustingness.
 Didn’t work.
 It’s just gross.
-It just is.

 I was gonna post it anyway, thinking some of you lunatics actually might like it…but I dunno…looking at the pictures of the pizza bummed me out, so I decided to turn the leftover ingredients (from the pizza) into something more awesome!!

 I know a few days ago I was totally publicly flirting with Fall, talking about pumpkin this and cuddle that and apple cider whatever…and here I am posting this recipe with slices of heirloom tomatoes and fresh pesto.